hackworld9411/Resume_tempelate/README.md

 Click on the **Connect with GitHub** button

 ### 4. Select Repository
 If not shown in the dropdown, you'll want to click near the bottom "**Configure the Fleek app on GitHub**".
-Configure account, then select the *portfolio_template* repository.
+Configure account, then select the *Resume_template* repository.

 ### 5. Configure Deploy Location
 Select *IPFS*, this should be the default selection